Debiasing Central Fixation Confounds Reveals a Peripheral "Sweet Spot" for Human-like Scanpaths in Hard-Attention Vision: Introduction

 Normative models of active vision show that optimal fixation selection depends critically on sensory constraints such as acuity, noise, and field-of-view \citep{najemnik2005, geisler2008}.
 Manipulating these constraints can induce qualitative shifts in behavior, from exploratory search to more conservative sampling.

 Similar trade-offs arise in artificial agents.
 Hard-attention models with access to broader spatial context can reduce the need for movement, sometimes relying on shortcut strategies that bypass sequential evidence accumulation \citep{geirhos2020shortcut}.
 Conversely, overly narrow views can force excessive exploration.
-These observations suggest that \emph{human-like scanpaths may emerge only within a restricted regime of perceptual constraints}.
+These observations motivate a scoped hypothesis: under this hard-attention setting, relatively human-like scanpaths may appear most clearly within a restricted regime of perceptual constraints.

 \paragraph{Goals and contributions.} In this work, we study these issues using Gaze-CIFAR-10 \citep{gazecifar}, a gaze-annotated object recognition dataset.
 We make three contributions: